Skip to main content

 1. Evidence that the development is (or will be) the applicant own home (and main or sole residence)

-3. A written statement outlining the full reasons why the applicant considers their case should be reviewed, including any supporting evidence and copies of all correspondence with the Council
+3. A written statement outlining the full reasons why the applicant considers their case should be reviewed, including any supporting evidence and copies of correspondence with the council.

-5. This should include a timeline of the events that you consider are key to any error occurring if this is possible.
+5. This should include a timeline of the events that you consider are key to any error occurring if this is possible noting that the error may be the council's, your's or your agents.

-7. Copies of all CIL forms submitted to the Council (including dates of submission and proof of service to the Council)
+7. Copies of all CIL forms submitted to the council (including dates of submission and proof of service to the council) if you have these details.

-8. Copies of all correspondence with the Council regarding the CIL and the relevant development
+8. Copies of all correspondence with the council regarding the CIL and the relevant development that you hold.

-9. Where relevant, details of any Review or Appeals made in relation to the case under the CIL Regulations (including any decisions).
-If no Review or Appeals have been submitted, you hsoudl explain why you did not pursue this route for challenging the CIL.
+9. Where relevant, details of any review or appeals made in relation to the case under the CIL Regulations (including any decisions).
+If no review or appeals have been submitted, you should explain why you did not pursue this route for challenging the CIL.

-11. Where relevant, if you consider that error made by the Council led to you being ineligible for relief or exemption you should provide evidence to demonstrate that you would have otherwise met the relief or exemption criteria, if the correct process had been followed, prior to commencement of development.
+11. Where relevant, if you consider that the error made has led to you being ineligible for relief or exemption you should provide evidence to demonstrate that you would have otherwise met the relief or exemption criteria, if the correct process had been followed, prior to commencement of development.

 12. Where relevant, evidence that in the event of an error by the agent that the applicant has sought to recover the CIL liability payment from the agent.
 Additionally, evidence or confirmation should be provided that the applicant has not already received payments from their agent or their insurance provider.

-The Council reserves the right to request further information from you where it would assist in the determination a review.
+The council reserves the right to request further information from you where it would assist in the determination of a review.

 3. The request made by the applicant (including any comment and evidence presented by the applicant)